amaxwell/tlutility/index.md

 ## Requirements

-  * Mac OS X Lion 10.7.0 or greater
+  * Mac OS X Mavericks 10.9.0 or greater
+  * Intel (64-bit only) or Apple Silicon
   * [TeX Live](http://www.tug.org/texlive/) installed via [MacTeX](http://www.tug.org/mactex) or the standard Unix install

 ## Versioning Notes
 TeX Live Utility 0.74 and earlier will work with TeX Live 2008 and 2009.
 Current versions of TeX Live Utility require TeX Live 2009 or later, due to changes in the tlmgr tool itself.

+The last version to support Mac OS X 10.7 and 10.8 was TeX Live Utility 1.41.
+Support for those was dropped two weeks after 1.41 was released, due to another Xcode version jump.
+Since 10.7 and 10.8 kind of sucked, this was no great loss.

-If you are stuck using Mac OS X Leopard 10.6.8, you can use TeX Live Utility 1.36 or earlier.
+If you are stuck using Mac OS X Snow Leopard 10.6.8, you can use TeX Live Utility 1.36 or earlier.
 Apple's compiler removed support for 10.6.8, which is a shame since it was the last good version of OS X.

 If you are stuck using Mac OS X Leopard 10.5.7 (e.g, you are using a PowerPC system), you can use TeX Live Utility 1.03 or earlier.
 Unfortunately, Apple made it too hard to keep supporting 10.5.